jyxjjj/jyxjjj/README.md

 # Self Used User Configuration Files

-this repo branch can be aliased as `DOT Files` repo.
+this is a branch but actually a repository can be aliased as `DOT Files`.

 ## LICENSE